isomerpages/moe-cedargirlssec/_cca/Uniformed Groups/National Police Cadet Corps (NPCC).md

 permalink: /cca/uniformed-groups/npcc/
 description: ""
 third_nav_title: Uniformed Groups
+variant: markdown
 ---
 ### National Police Cadet Corps (NPCC)

 <img src="/images/ug3.png" style="width:60%">

 **ABOUT**  <br>
 Cedar Girls’ NPCC Unit has a tradition of excellence and we have been awarded the Unit Overall Proficiency Award – Gold for many years.
 Through the high standards of weekly trainings, we have inculcated a strong sense of discipline and confidence in our cadets.
-Cadets will receive varied and systematic training for many activities such as drills, campcraft, singing, PT & Sports, revolver handling, marksmanship, first aid, survival skills, outdoor adventure skills, planning of activities, rafting etc.
+Cadets will receive varied and systematic training for many activities such as drills, campcraft, singing, PT &amp; Sports, revolver handling, marksmanship, first aid, survival skills, outdoor adventure skills, planning of activities, rafting etc.